October 13, 2024 how to grow zinnias in pots

 Powdery Mildew

-This fungal disease looks like a white powder on the leaves.
-To prevent it:
+A fungus that looks like white powder on the leaves.
+Stop it by:

-• Avoid watering the leaves—water at the base of the plant instead.
+• Don’t water the leaves.
+Water the base of the plant.

-If you spot mildew, remove the affected leaves and treat the plant with a fungicide or a homemade solution of water and baking soda.
+If you do spot mildew on your zinnias then remove the leaf or leaves it’s on and use a fungicide to treat it.
+You can also try a homemade solution of water and baking soda which can work too.

 Aphids and Other Pests

 Aphids, spider mites and other pests can sometimes attack zinnias.
-Regularly check the undersides of the leaves and if you see pests, spray them off with water or use insecticidal soap.
+The best way to avoid a big outbreak is by checking the undersides of the leaves on a regular basis.
+If you find any then spray them off with water or use insecticidal soap.

 Final Thoughts